LargeNFT/large-nft/README.md

 [![npm version](https://img.shields.io/npm/v/large-nft)](https://www.npmjs.com/package/large-nft) [![made-with-javascript](https://img.shields.io/badge/Made%20with-JavaScript-1f425f.svg)](https://www.javascript.com) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)

-**Publish and sell digital collectibles!**
+**Publish and sell your work as digital collectibles!**

-An offline-first NFT toolkit to publish a book, fan-fiction, blog, or art as digital collectibles and sell on marketplaces like LooksRare, OpenSea, and more.
+A toolkit to publish a book, fan-fiction, blog, or art as digital collectibles.

+**Free and open source**
+* 100% open source JavaScript/TypeScript
-Run on your own hardware or with popular cloud providers.
+* Run on your own hardware or with popular cloud providers.

+**Create or Import**
+* Create collections with text, images, and mixed-media NFTs.
+* Fork existing ERC-721 collections.
+* Content is stored in your browser using [PouchDB](https://pouchdb.com).

+**Generate NFTs**
+* Automatically generate NFT metadata and publish to IPFS.
+* Publish collection data and backup to GitHub/GitLab.
+* Deploy an ERC-721 gas-optimized smart contract to Ethereum.
+    * Or use your own customized contract!

+**Sell**
+* Set a mint price.
+Keep 100% of fees.
+* List NFTs for sale on OpenSea and other marketplaces.

+**Publish Reader Website**
+* Generate an HTML website to read, browse, and mint the collection.
+* Sync ownership info from Ethereum in real-time.
+* Track buys, sells, and transfers on third-party marketplaces:
+    * OpenSea
+    * LooksRare
+    * Blur
+    * X2Y2

+**Community Ownership**
+* See a leaderboard of your biggest fans and collectors.
+* The community can easily keep the website online and use it as a starting point for custom fan experiences.

 # Goals

+* Bring the permissionless properties of Ethereum to the rest of the NFT tech stack with a default viewer and marketplace that any user in the community can run.

 * Make it easy for any user to host the digital infrastructure for an NFT collection to ensure owners can be self-reliant.

-* Bring the permissionless properties of Ethereum to the rest of the NFT tech stack with a default viewer and marketplace that any user in the community can run.
+* What if an NFT creator disappears?
+    * It's inevitable that every creator dies.
+    * It's inevitable that every company dies.
+    * The plan for technical implementation of the software stack should start with those assumptions.
+    * Decentralization demands it.
+    * Bitcoin continues to run even though Satoshi disappeared and so should an NFT collection.

 * Free and open source code.
 * Tools to build and launch an NFT collection.
     * Use the built-in contract or provide your own. (customization in future release)
 * Tools to launch a fan experience for an existing NFT collection.
 * Tools to launch a custom marketplace for any NFT collection. (future release)

 * Create and publish NFTs.
     * Build an NFT collection from scratch.